awsdocs/aws-codecommit-user-guide/doc_source/setting-up-gc.md

 ## Next Steps<a name="setting-up-gc-next-step"></a>

 You have completed the prerequisites\.
-Follow the steps in [CodeCommit Tutorial](getting-started-cc.md) to start using CodeCommit\.
+Follow the steps in [Getting Started with CodeCommit ](getting-started-cc.md) to start using CodeCommit\.